Four No Taxon categories

 compared to P. regius

 from TN.
 The white and orange specimens from north FL are probably the most highly evolved as far as pattern goes.
-Some CO specimens have highly developed patterns as well.
-There is little information concerning the color and pattern variations of audax throughout the United States.
+There is little information concerning the color and pattern variations of P. audax throughout the United States.

 4) Fused spots

 : This form is common in North Florida, but I do not know it's extent elsewhere.
 It is likely they occur in other states, but probably not so highly developed.

 Keys for recognizing specimens of Phidippus regius, P. otiosus and P. audax are described in:

 Edwards G.B.
 1981.
 The regal jumping spider Phidippus regius